CDMB-lab/BLNIMDA/README.md

 ##code

-This folder mainly includes  "main function", "Gaussian interaction kernel similarity calculation", "main frame of BLNIMDA" and "AUC calculation".
+The codes mainly includes  "main function", "Gaussian interaction kernel similarity calculation", "main frame of BLNIMDA" and "AUC calculation".

 ##All codes in this study were run in MATLAB environment.